 Eligible veterans may receive a(n):

-*The housing allowance and books and supplies stipend are not payable for those on active duty, enrolled as a half-time student or less and enrolled in online learning.
+*The housing allowance and books and supplies stipend are not payable for those on active duty, enrolled as a half-time student or less, and/or enrolled in online learning.

-Eligible veterans for Post-9/11 GI Bill® and other GI Bill®, such as the Montgomery GI Bill®, are required to choose the benefit they wish to receive.
+Eligible veterans for the Post-9/11 GI Bill® and other GI Bills®, such as the Montgomery GI Bill®, are required to choose the benefit they wish to receive.

 The Post-9/11 GI Bill® may provide a better benefits package in terms of eligibility criteria, period of eligibility and financial value in comparison to current educational benefit programs.

 For some veterans, the choice may be irrevocable.
 For this reason, it is important to review and compare the eligibility requirements and benefits for all other GI Bills®.
 The best program depends on individual circumstances.

 Learn more about the Post-9/11 GI Bill®.
 For assistance and questions specific to Carroll, call Irene Wood at 410-386-8437.